AndrewKeig/nft-pixels/README.md

 ## Usage

 ### Generate Images
-This command takes the above configuration as input, and creates images `{0}.png` files for all images, written to a folder `config.files.outputImagePath`.  `combinations` contains all the images generated (with traits), and can be used to `generateMetadata`
+This command takes the above nftconfig as input, and creates images `{0}.png` files for all images, written to a folder `config.files.outputImagePath`.  `combinations` contains all the images generated (with traits), and can be used to `generateMetadata`

 `const combinations = await nftGenerator.generateImages(nftConfig)`